ramprs/grad-cam/README.md

 - `input_image_path`: Path to the input image.
 Default is `images/cat_dog.jpg`.
 - `input_sz`: Input image size.
 Default is 224 (Change to 227 if using AlexNet).
 - `layer_name`: Layer to use for Grad-CAM.
 Default is `relu5_3` (use `relu5_4` for VGG-19 and `relu5` for AlexNet).
 - `label`: Class label to generate grad-CAM for.
-Default is 243 (283 = Tiger cat, 243 = Boxer).
+Default is -1 (-1 = Use predicted Class, 283 = Tiger cat, 243 = Boxer).
 These correspond to ILSVRC synset IDs.
 - `out_path`: Path to save images in.
 Default is `output/`.
 - `gpuid`: 0-indexed id of GPU to use.
 Default is -1 = CPU.
 - `backend`: Backend to use with [loadcaffe][3].
 Default is `nn`.